accurascan/iOS-KYC/README.md

     Integration steps :<br/>
     1. Download and extract the Zoom iOS SDK.(can download From https://dev.zoomlogin.com/zoomsdk/#/downloads) <br/>

-        2. Copy 'ZoomAuthenticationHybrid.framework' to app/libs/ <br/>
+    2. Copy 'ZoomAuthenticationHybrid.framework' to your project <br/>

     3. Zoom initialization <br/>
         a.
 Zoom must be initialized with a valid Device SDK License before it will function. <br/>